gabrielmsollero/thoughtful-ai-challenge/README.md

 # thoughtful-ai-challenge

-Web scraping bot that fetches news from a website and saves relevant data to a CSV file.
+Web scraping bot that fetches news from a website and saves relevant data to a .xlsx file.
 Runs on Robocorp.